jtburkh/sofabaton_control/README.md

 Next, use the Add button and follow the prompts to add a device type.
 I chose 'Bluetooth Keyboard'.
 Continue to follow the prompts and complete the pairing process.

 On the Raspberry Pi OS, you can use the Bluetooth pairing UI to add the SofaBatonxxxxx device.
-During discovery, the Raspberry Pi OS detected my SofaBaron as SofaBaton05666.
+During discovery, the Raspberry Pi OS detected my SofaBaton as SofaBaton05666.